Unusual Venues in Charing Cross

 Le Bab

-From £600 per person120A versatile event space in Covent Garden for intimate dinners, receptions, and parties up to 120.
+From £600 per person600Versatile event space in Covent Garden for intimate dinners, large groups, and various functions.

 See venue - London-Venue-Hire